I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

 You're exactly right.

-And I remember what I said at the time, it kind of kind of made me frustrated and awake and says, See, what in the the whole point of uh of the Republican Party and members of the party adopting this amnesty position was to show that we reach out to the Hispanic community, get them to vote for us, get them to register and vote for us.
+It says, see, the whole point of the Republican Party and members of the party adopting this amnesty position was to show that we reach out to the Hispanic community, get them to vote for us, get them to register and vote for us.

-And so McCain, McCain led the charge there.
+And so McCain led the charge there.

 Yeah.

-I'm glad you reminded me of that.
+Grant say, I'm glad you reminded me of that.

-Let's take a quick timeout here, folks.
+Let's take a quick time out here, folks.

 Much more straight ahead right after this.